 Feminist Books for Youth

-To select from the current year’s publications, books with strong feminist messages for young people from birth to age 18, and to annotate the selected titles.
+To select recently-published books with significant feminist content for young people from birth to age 18, and to annotate the selected titles.

 Purpose of the List